 I heard an astonished smile beaming from a member of a real estate development team at the other end of the line.
 He couldn’t wait to share this news with the owner.

-I don’t care who you are, who doesn’t love hearing those types of savings?!
+I don’t care who you are, who doesn’t love hearing that news?

 I know – electric vehicle (EV) charging doesn’t get most people out of bed.
 But for this developer designing a new state-of-the-art mixed-use office park in San Diego, Christmas came early!

 Once completed, the development will house several household-name tech tenants in Class-A (aka fancy-pants) office space.
 The property will include a nine-story parking structure with capacity for 1,700 vehicles for employees and visitors.

 It’s no secret that many tech workers drive EVs.
 Catering to their clientele, the property owner decreed 25% of the parking spaces, or 425 spots, will include electric vehicle (EV) charging.